uisikdag/plantseedling/readme.md

 - Cross-validation: Stratified 5-fold

-- Accuracy,Precision,Recall,F1-Score are calculated based on test set
+- Accuracy,Precision,Recall,F1-Score are calculated based on Test Set

 - Best Validation Accuracy is calculated as the accuracy of the fold with best value

-- Average Per Class Performance for each fold is calculated as the mean of test set results for all folds
+- Average Per Class Performance for each fold is calculated as the mean of Test Set results for all folds

+-Std Dev refers to the standard deviation of the Test Accuracy across different folds in the cross-validation process.

 ## Model Performance Comparison